NotTodayThankyou/NotTodayThankyou/README.md

 ```

 ## AI Declaration
-- I have used Gemini extensibly, but in my defence, given the main usage case I have in mind, ironically.
+- I have used Gemini extensively, but in my defence, ironically (given the main use case I have in mind...).
 - The Github APIs are undeniably incredible, but I am not itching to write any more JS embedded in Yaml than I need to.